leanprover/fp-lean/functional-programming-lean/src/hello-world/cat.md

 These are `IO` actions rather than ordinary definitions because Lean allows these standard POSIX streams to be replaced in a process, which makes it easier to do things like capturing the output from a program into a string by writing a custom `IO.FS.Stream`.

 The control flow in `dump` is essentially a `while` loop.
-When `dump` is called, if the stream has hit the end of the file, `pure ()` terminates the function by returning the constructor for `Unit`.
+When `dump` is called, if the stream has reached the end of the file, `pure ()` terminates the function by returning the constructor for `Unit`.
-If the stream has not yet hit the end of the file, one block is read, and its contents are written to `stdout`, after which `dump` calls itself directly.
+If the stream has not yet reached the end of the file, one block is read, and its contents are written to `stdout`, after which `dump` calls itself directly.
 The recursive calls continue until `stream.isEof` returns `true`.

 When an `if` expression occurs directly under a `do`, as in `dump`, each branch of the `if` is implicitly provided with a `do`.